Bengal: Colonial era (1757–1947)

-In Bengal effective political and military power was transferred from the old regime to the British East India Company around 1757–65.
+The British East India Company began influencing and controlling the Nawab of Bengal from 1757 after the Battle of Plassey, thus signalling the start of British influence in India.
+British control of Bengal increased between 1757 and 1793 while the Nawab was reduced to a puppet figure.

-Company rule in India began under the Bengal Presidency.
-Calcutta was named the capital of British India in 1772.
+with the Presidency of Fort William asserting greater control over the entire province of Bengal and neighbouring territories.
+Calcutta was named the capital of British territories in India in 1772.
 The presidency was run by a military-civil administration, including the Bengal Army, and had the world's sixth earliest railway network.
-The Governor of Bengal was concurrently the Viceroy of India for many years.
+Between 1833 and 1854, the Governor of Bengal was concurrently the Governor-General of India for many years.
 Great Bengal famines struck several times during colonial rule (notably the Great Bengal famine of 1770 and Bengal famine of 1943).
 Under British rule, Bengal experienced the deindustrialisation of its pre-colonial economy.

 Company policies led to the deindustrialisation of Bengal's textile industry.
 The capital amassed by the East India Company in Bengal was invested in the emerging Industrial Revolution in Great Britain, in industries such as textile manufacturing.
 Economic mismanagement, alongside drought and a smallpox epidemic, directly led to the Great Bengal famine of 1770, which is estimated to have caused the deaths of between 1 million and 10 million people.

 In 1862, the Bengal Legislative Council was set up as the first modern legislature in India.
 Elected representation was gradually introduced during the early 20th century, including with the Morley-Minto reforms and the system of dyarchy.
 In 1937, the council became the upper chamber of the Bengali legislature while the Bengal Legislative Assembly was created.
 Between 1937 and 1947, the chief executive of the government was the Prime Minister of Bengal.

 The Bengal Presidency was the largest administrative unit in the British Empire.
 At its height, it covered large parts of present-day India, Pakistan, Bangladesh, Burma, Malaysia, and Singapore.
 In 1830, the British Straits Settlements on the coast of the Malacca Straits was made a residency of Bengal.
 The area included the erstwhile Prince of Wales Island, Province Wellesley, Malacca and Singapore.
 In 1867, Penang, Singapore and Malacca were separated from Bengal into the Straits Settlements.
-British Burma became a province of India and a later a Crown Colony in itself.
-Western areas, including the Ceded and Conquered Provinces and The Punjab, were further reorganized.
+British Burma became a province of India and a later a Crown colony in itself.
+Western areas, including the Ceded and Conquered Provinces and The Punjab, were further reorganised.
 Northeastern areas became Colonial Assam.